lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 6: (Voter Validate the not-yet-completed Ballot) The voter on-line inspects and validates the ballot.
 Most likely by checking and comparing multiple sources and signing keys.
-(note: finding universities to host copies of the final ballot may be a good option.
+(note: Finding universities to host copies of the final ballot may be a good option.
 But this step may not be feasible or necessary.)
 (Something like a blockchain (immutable ledger) for all users of the voting system may suffice as a good-enough decentered immutable portable verified storage system.)

 Step 7: (Complete the Ballot, Mark Votes)